byterubpay/byterub-site/_posts/2018-11-12-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-12.md

 **\<suraeNoether>** there are some trustless set-ups that are unreasonably slow
 **\<hyc>** if we could do cross-chain atomic swaps with BTC that would eliminate a huge chunk of exchange usecases
 **\<suraeNoether>** or big
-**\<sarang>** IMO the goal of the graph matching analysis should be to at least get an order-of-magnitude estimate on Monero global spend histories
+**\<sarang>** IMO the goal of the graph matching analysis should be to at least get an order-of-magnitude estimate on ByteRub global spend histories
 **\<suraeNoether>** hyc that is 100% correct, and we have all the theoretical framework for that except SPV at this point, but the recent nipopow paper and another recent paper may fix that too
 **\<sarang>** I'm not convinced this provides an adversary with remarkably more actionable data than existing heuristics
 **\<OpenSorceress>** how would you go about sussing that out?
-**\<sarang>** And while it should push us toward better non-ring-sig solutions, I also don't want to FUD our users in the same way that all the other Monero tracking papers have
+**\<sarang>** And while it should push us toward better non-ring-sig solutions, I also don't want to FUD our users in the same way that all the other ByteRub tracking papers have
 **\<suraeNoether>** it should provide literally the same amount of data, just one is a global approach and one is a txn-by-txn approach
 **\<sarang>** OpenSorceress: run the analysis on at least a portion of the chain
 **\<sarang>** suraeNoether: implementing nipopow is a huge undertaking
 **\<suraeNoether>** yes
 **\<sarang>** suraeNoether: what do you see as the goal of the analysis?
-**\<suraeNoether>** provide actionable advice for the monero community on how to mitigate the worst known traceability chainalsysis attack. ultimately
+**\<suraeNoether>** provide actionable advice for the byterub community on how to mitigate the worst known traceability chainalsysis attack. ultimately
 **\<sarang>** in terms of ring size specifically?
 **\<sarang>** given that the EAL is sensitive to it?
 **\<suraeNoether>** not necessarily, although that is presently a facet of the analysis, yeah.